 As businesses strive to boost their Expansion MRR, they may encounter several common challenges that can hinder progress.
 Recognizing these obstacles is the first step towards overcoming them.
 Here are some prevalent issues that can pose difficulties:

-- Customer Churn: One of the biggest roadblocks is customer churn.
+Customer Churn: One of the biggest roadblocks is customer churn.
 If existing customers are leaving, it becomes increasingly difficult to achieve net growth from upsells and expansions.
+Effective churn management becomes essential.

 These challenges can create substantial hurdles, making it vital for companies to understand their impact on Expansion MRR and seek effective solutions.